autobrr/autobrr/README.md

 since it has built in support for feeds as well.
 Both torznab and regular RSS is supported.
 RSS indexers are treated the same way as regular indexers within autobrr.

-This isn't needed if your usecase is feeding the *arrs only.
+This isn't needed if your use case is feeding the *arrs only.
 Since they have RSS support already.

 ### Usenet support

-Usenet support via Newzbab feeds allows you to easily manage everything in a single application.
+Usenet support via Newznab feeds allows you to easily manage everything in a single application.
 While there is a lot of applications that handles RSS well, we think autobrr offers very easy to use filtering to help you get the content you want.